QuickBase/interview-demos/php/README.md

 1. Have you ever closed the browser accidentally when working on something?
    Yeah, me too.
 Let's help the user out by populating the form with the input they were working on if they accidentally close the browser.

+## FAQ

+* **What is a "builder" vs. and "end user"?**

+  This spec is designed for a "builder".
+A "builder" is a user of the product that creates forms.

+  An "end user" is a user of the product that submits data using the forms that were created by the builder.

+  For example, let's say I own an apartment building.
+As a "builder", I would create a form that allows people to submit work requests if something in their apartment breaks.

+  Once I publish the form, the tenants that live in my apartment building, the "end users", would fill out this form to let me know something is broken in their apartment.

+* **What is that "Type: Multi-select Text" in the spec image?**

+  In the full version of this spec, that is a drop-down.
+An builder could select "multi-select" (allow end users to select multiple options) or "single-select" (end users can only pick one of the options).

+* **What is the checkbox for "A value is required"?**

+  After the builder creates their form with this multiple choice option, the end user be required to pick a choice before they could submit the form.